 The Fix the Fells programme has been protecting the spectacular Lakeland fells from erosion by maintaining and repairing paths since 2001.
 As a result there are now hundreds of fell paths right across the Lake District in a better state of repair.
 Fix the Fells Ranger Richard Fox says: "repaired paths are naturally easier and more pleasant to follow and therefore contribute to safer walking."

-Our guided walks programme runs from the end of March right through to our final Boxing Day walk.
+Our guided walks programme runs from the end of March right through to the end of October.
 Join our guides and let them guide you safely on this beautiful winter woodland stroll.
-Meet 10.30am at Coniston Tourist Information Centre.

 Our information centre staff will be able to help you source maps, walking equipment and much more to ensure you're properly equipped for the fells.
 Our centres are in Bowness, Keswick and Ullswater or visit Brockhole, The Lake District Visitor Centre in Windermere.